Dynamics of market states and risk assessment

-We now use dimensional scaling before applying the $k$-means clustering and base our judgment for the cutoff basically on the coincidence of several runs of the $k$-means method, initiated from different initial random conditions, using the average cluster radius as criterion, to simultaneously choose an optimal cluster-number and an optimal power for the noise reducing power map.
-The power map, though little used, is an efficient method to suppress noise directly in the correlation matrix~\cite{Guhr_2003, Schafer_2010}, but also to lift the degeneracy of the zero modes associated with short time series~\cite{Vinayak_2013,chakraborti2020emerging}.
-Following~\cite{Pharasi_2018} we again calculate the transition matrix and we find that using daily data makes this matrix practically tridiagonal for the S\&P 500 data thus confirming the cluster choice made; conversely, if unicity of the choice of clustering number and power used in power map is not considered we can use the tridiagonality as one further criterion to make this decision.
+We then use multidimensional scaling technique on the distance matrix calculated as a measure of similarities among the correlation matrices constructed from one day shifts and apply the $k$-means clustering.
+For robust clustering, we follow the work by \cite{Pharasi_2018} and simultaneously choose an optimal cluster-number and power for the noise-reducing power map \cite{Vinayak_2013}.
+Our judgment for the cutoff is based on the coincidence of several runs of the $k$-means method, initiated from different initial random conditions, using the average cluster radius as criterion.
+The power map, though little used, is an efficient method to suppress noise directly in the correlation matrix~\cite{Guhr_2003, Schafer_2010}, but also to lift the degeneracy of the zero modes associated with short time series~\cite{Vinayak_2013,chakraborti2020emerging,damgaard2010microscopic}.
+Following Ref.~\cite{Pharasi_2018}, we calculate the transition matrix and find that using daily data makes this matrix nearly tridiagonal for the S\&P 500 market thus confirming the cluster choice made; we can go one step further and add tridiagonality to the above selection criteria of choice for the number of clusters and noise reduction parameter if the power used in power map is not considered.
 The practical usefulness of the method is, we believe, considerably enhanced by these changes.